Business Administration (BUAD)

 BUAD 3360.
 Human Resources Mgt Law.
 3 Hours.

-Designed for those seeking management positions and human resource management specialists, this course covers employment law with particular emphasis on Federal Laws on discrimination, compensation and promotion issues, worker safety, and employment benefits.
+This course is designed for students who are seeking management positions and human resource management specialists.
+Students study employment law with particular emphasis on Federal Laws on discrimination, compensation and promotion issues, worker safety, and employment benefits.
 Taught from a “preventive law” perspective, students acquire skills needed to keep abreast of the changing legal environment for employers and employees.
 Sexual harassment, affirmative action, workers compensation, worker safety and practical overview of employment manuals and procedures provide valuable information for future employees, managers or business owners.

 Prerequisite: 50 credit hours.